MS Degree

 objectives

-The goal of the MS Bachelor’s degree is to train professionals in the management and organization of physical and sports activities for all types of participants (children, adolescents, adults, seniors, and people with disabilities) across various sports-related sectors, with a particular focus on three areas: sports associations(sports federations, leagues, clubs…), public bodies (local governments), and private organizations involved in sports and event management.
+The goal of the MS Bachelor’s degree is to train professionals in the management and organization of physical and sports activities for all types of participants (children, adolescents, adults, seniors, and even people with disabilities) and across various sports-related sectors, three of which are of particular focus: sports associations(sports federations, leagues, clubs…), public bodies (local governments), and private organizations involved in sports and event management.

 OVERVIEW

 The MS Bachelor’s degree is an interdisciplinary program.
-On the one hand, it combines courses in science, sports, and management; on the other hand, within these areas, it covers all disciplines of management science (as well as economic and legal skills).
+On the one hand, it combines courses in science, sports, and management; on the other hand, within these areas, it covers the full range of management disciplines (as well as economic and legal skills).
 It prioritizes career readiness by placing a strong emphasis on internships (offered every semester).
-It ensures student success, notably through the implementation of tutoring.
-It incorporates the use of modern languages each year.
-Some members of its teaching staff promote TOEIC certification through a complementary university diploma.
+It ensures student success, notably through a tutoring program.
+It incorporates the use of modern languages into the curriculum each year.
+Some members of its teaching staff promote TOEIC certification through a complementary university diploma (DU).
 A link to research training is established through an introduction to epistemology.
-Since the 2024–25 academic year, courses on ecological transition have been incorporated.
+Since the 2024–25 academic year, courses on ecological transition have been incorporated into the curriculum.

-The MS Bachelor’s degree program is structured in a funnel-like format: the first year (L1) consists solely of core courses, followed by a management specialization that begins in the second year (L2) and expands in the third year (L3), eventually making up the majority of the curriculum in that final year.
-Two tracks (to choose from) are offered to third-year MS students: Business and Sports Recreation on the one hand, and Local Public Service (shared with the ES Bachelor’s program) on the other.
+The MS Bachelor’s degree program is structured in a funnel-like format: only the core curriculum is offered in the first year (L1); a management specialization begins in the second year (L2) and expands in the third year (L3), eventually accounting for the majority of the curriculum in that final year.
+Two tracks (to choose from) are offered to third-year MS students: Business and Recreational Sports on the one hand, and Local Public Service (shared with the ES Bachelor’s program) on the other.

-A significant proportion (between 15 and 25% depending on the year) of students in the Bachelor’s in Sports Science program do not enter through the first year of the Sports Science program at Montpellier but instead join the program directly in the second or third year.
-These students come mainly from other STAPS departments (whether or not they offer a management specialization), from IUTs (GEA, Tech de Co), or from the DEUST ACSS program, and more rarely from BTS programs, preparatory classes, or the Campus France pathway.
+A significant proportion (between 15 and 25%, depending on the year) of students in the MS bachelor’s program do not enroll in the L1 STAPS program at Montpellier but enter the program directly in L2 or L3 MS. These students come primarily from other STAPS departments (whether or not they offer a management specialization), from IUTs (GEA, Tech de Co), or from the DEUST ACSS program, and more rarely from BTS programs, preparatory classes, or the Campus France pathway.

 PROFESSIONALIZATION